Alison Collins: School board controversies

-Work by Collins and others on the Board to rename 44 schools, named after individuals and places associated allegedly with racism or oppression, was the focus of controversy and legal action.
+Work by Collins and others on the board to rename 44 schools named after individuals and places associated allegedly with racism or oppression was the focus of substantial controversy, particularly after board members disclosed that research into the naming origins was done by "volunteers" who had no historical expertise or training, and ultimately legal action.
 The list included all presidents sculpted on Mount Rushmore, and California senator Dianne Feinstein.
-Collins stated that the intent was not to erase history, but to “create space for new people who deserve to be celebrated ...
+Collins stated that the intent was not to erase history, but to "create space for new people who deserve to be celebrated ....
 Nobody is going to not know who George Washington is.
-Nobody is going to not know who Lincoln is”, Collins said.
+Nobody is going to not know who Lincoln is."